What is the kiteboarding wind window?

 - don’t rinse your kite with fresh water as mold may grow

-Now, you’re ready for a lesson with a full size kite!
+Now, you’re ready for a kiteboarding lesson with a full size kite!

 How much do lessons cost?

-Our trainer kite lesson is $50, and our 2 part beginner lesson is $350 for a 5 hour lesson.
+Our trainer kite lesson is $50, and our 2 part beginner land/water lesson on a full sized kite is $400 for 5 hour semiprivate 2 person lesson.
 Please visit our kiteboarding page for more pricing information.

 What type of equipment do I need?